 Jacotey’s work is a snapshot of contemporary relationships and social interactions in comic-strip form.
 Illustrated and interspersed with text, they are deeply material against the backdrop of our screen-based age.
 Collated from overheard conversations and images from social media, they are painful, tender, dark and comic ruminations on human encounters.

 Marie Jacotey said: “With this image, I wished to convey a night-time feeling of intimacy and silence as well as evoke the floating mystery sometimes surrounding those dark hours.
 More broadly, I was also thinking of the night travellers who’ve either just left or are just about to get back home, to this state of very private quietness”.

-A limited edition artwork to accompany the Night Tube Map will be available to buy soon.
+A limited edition artwork to accompany the Night Tube Map is available to buy.

 Art on the Underground commissioned a programme of exclusively of women artists in 2018, to mark the 100 year anniversary of the 1918 Representation of the People Act which gave some women the vote.